Document

 Are luxury tax and income tax different?

 Yes.
 The luxury tax is an indirect tax imposed on specific luxury items, while income tax is a direct tax levied on individuals' earnings.
-The luxury tax applies uniformly to everyone and is considered regressive, whereas income tax follows a progressive tax structure, with higher rates for higher incomes.
+The luxury tax used to apply uniformly to everyone, but it is now subsumed by GST.
+Income tax follows a progressive tax structure, with higher rates for higher incomes.

 Does one need to register separately for the luxury goods or services supplied under GST?

 No. There is no need for separate registration.
-But the nature of the products or services you deal with should be mentioned while applying for GST registration.
+However the nature of the products or services you deal with should be mentioned while applying for GST registration.

 How is GST levied on luxury goods or services?